 I already write a blog post about book recommendation by BTS members and his song and book connection but as I told you RM aka Namjoon is a huge reader and highly intelligent.

 Reading books, novels, poetry it’s like a part of his daily life routine that stand out RM from rest of the BTS members.

 He also love to share his favorite books to army and his reading list obviously too long.
 I am constantly amazed by RM’s philosophy and characteristics, so I always look forward to know the kind of Fiction and non-fiction books he reads.

 So because of this I wanted to write seperate blog post for book recommended by RM.
-May be after we read these books we can understand our BTS leader and his amazing concept.
+May be after we read these books we can understand better our BTS leader and his amazing, unique concept.

 I made a list of fiction and non-fiction book recommended by RM.
 I hope you find some new book to add on your favorite reading list.

 Namjoon is a huge fan of Haruki Murakami and so am I, in his reading list there is many book by Murakami ex – Kafka on the shore, Killing Comendatore and Norwegian wood.
 Btw Norwegian wood and kafka on the shore is my favorite novel of Murakami.

 Kim ji young born 1982 by Cho Nam-Joo